Marie-Alphonsine Danil Ghattas: Beatification

 The rite of beatification was presided over by Archbishop Angelo Amato, Prefect of the Congregation for the Causes of Saints, and special envoy of Pope Benedict XVI, at a Mass celebrated by Patriarch Fouad Twal, Latin Patriarch of Jerusalem, on 22 November 2009 at the Church of the Annunciation in Nazareth.

 Pope Francis approved a second miracle to her on 6 December 2014 and canonized her on 17 May 2015.
 The ceremony was attended by more than 2,000 Christian pilgrims from the Middle East and by Palestinian President Mahmoud Abbas.
-Four days before the canonization of Marie-Alphonsine Danil Ghattas, the Vatican announced a treaty that reaffirms Palestinian statehood by the Holy See.
+Four days before the canonization of Marie-Alphonsine Danil Ghattas, the Vatican announced a treaty that reaffirms recognition of Palestinian statehood, establishing formal diplomatic relations between the Holy See and the Palestinian Authority.

 The members of the order she founded run schools, catechetical programs, clinics and orphanages throughout the Middle East.